 The actuarial function at KLP has responsibilities and duties as described in the Solvency II regulations.
-The actuarial function is organized as an integral part of the risk management function, but in order to safeguard its independence, the head of the actuarial function is allowed to report to the Group CEO and the Board on all matters within its area of responsibility.
-The actuarial function also reports directly to the Group CEO every quarter from 2018 onwards.
+The actuarial function is organised as an integral part of the risk management function.
+In order to safeguard its independence, the head of the actuarial function is allowed to report to the Group CEO and the Board on all matters within its area of responsibility.
+The actuarial function also reports directly to the Group CEO every quarter.
 Under the Norwegian Act on Insurance Activity, the actuarial function is not allowed any responsibilities or tasks in relation to insurance customers.